techidaily/site-voice-adjusting/source/_posts/resolving-computer-malfunctions-keep-your-battlefield-2042-run-smoothly-without-crashes.md

 ![](https://images.drivereasy.com/wp-content/uploads/2019/09/2019-09-12_14-25-41.png)
 3. Double-click the shortcut of Control on your desktop to launch it.
 This time Control will run in the compatibility mode you set in step 2.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 See if this fix works for you.
 If not, try the next fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UUPt2zKtJ5k?si=LLHdsFDLzVByJsKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 11: Reinstall the game